celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/StatementsandExpressions.rst

    add 2 and 5 to get 7
    =====
    run the square function, again, on input 7, returning the value 49

+The following turtle example uses assignment statements, where the result of calling turtle functions is stored in variables and then used later.

+.. activecode:: ac2_10_6

+   import turtle
+   wn = turtle.Screen()
+   sukram = turtle.Turtle()

+   right_side = sukram.window_width()/2  # get window width and divide it by two
+   top_side = sukram.window_height()/2  # get window height and divide it by two

+   sukram.goto(right_side, top_side)     # have turtle draw line from center (0,0) to top-right corner

+In this turtle example, the Python interpreter sees the ``=`` sign and knows this is an assignment statement.
+It needs to evaluate the expression on the right and assign it to the variable called ``right_side``.
+On the right is a turtle function (window_width()), a division operator and the literal value 2.
+So, the Python interpreter first notices the division operator and knows that a division operator is necessary, and then looks at the two operands to see if they are expressions that need to be evaluated.
+The literal `2` does not need further evaluation, but the turtle function window_width() needs evaluation.
+So, it calls that function, which is in the turtle module.
+That function returns the width of the window or canvas.
+Whatever that value is now gets divided by 2.
+The result of that calculation gets stored in `right_side`.
+If you are wondering why we divide the width by 2, it is because in Python's turtle graphics, the origin (0,0) is located at the center of the window.
+So, the x coordinate of the right edge of the canvas is width/2 and the x coordinate of the left edge is -(width/2).
+On line 8, the turtle is moved to the top-right corner, causing a line to be drawn from the center of the window to that corner.
+This shows how we can use assignments with functions and operators to define where the turtle draws.
+We'll learn a bit more about the coordinates of the turtle window in a later chapter.